 2. Aggressive Driving

 In many cases, aggressive driving causes accidents with a great deal of force, which may ultimately lead to substantially worse injuries, including a higher risk of rollovers.
 Aggressive drivers may deliberately collide with another vehicle, even when that vehicle sits at an angle or in a location that could have a high risk of a rollover collision.
-Furthermore, aggressive drivers take more chances that can substantially raise the risk of a rollover accident.
+Furthermore, aggressive drivers take more chances, which can substantially raise the risk of a rollover accident.

 3. Sharp Drops or Objects that Increase Rollover Risk

-Sometimes, a rollover accident occurs because a vehicle rolls over an item, such as a sharp curb, uneven pavement, or a guardrail, that causes the vehicle to tip dangerously.
+Sometimes, a rollover accident occurs because a vehicle rolls over an item, such as a sharp curb, uneven pavement, or a guardrail, which causes the vehicle to tip dangerously.
 On a sharp drop, vehicles may not have as much room to maneuver safely, making it more difficult for the driver to bring the vehicle back under control after a minor incident.

 4. Side-Impact Collisions